HCL-TECH-SOFTWARE/connections-automation/documentation/howtos/connections_upgrade_from_6.5CR1_to_7.0.md

 * DB2 will be set up exactly the same way as it would be for Connections 7
 * Connections Wizards would set up the databases needed for HCL Connections 6.5CR1
 * OpenLDAP would be installed, IBM TDI after that, and NFS set up by default, since HCL Connections is requiring it by default.
-* IBM WebSphere ND 8.5.5.21 would be installed using proper FixPack 21 packages (in background, base version would be always installed and then upgraded to FixPack 21)
+* IBM WebSphere ND 8.5.5 with FixPack would be installed (in background, base version would be always installed and then upgraded to the FixPack per was_fp_version in [VARIABLES.md](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/documentation/VARIABLES.md)
 * HCL Connections 6.5CR1 would be installed.
 Specifying proper version above would tell it to use proper response file (the only delta between response file between version 6.* and 7 is one extra app, IC360)

 ## Upgrading HCL Connections from 6.5CR1 to 7.0

 You already got the idea that all there is with the installation/upgrade is handled by manipulating variables in your inventory files.

-For a sake of this HowTo, let's assume that we did all the steps mentioned until now: we installed HCL Connections end to end on WAS ND 8.5.5.21, and we have currently HCL Connections 6.5CR1 running as a result on WAS ND 8.5.5.21.
+For a sake of this HowTo, let's assume that we did all the steps mentioned until now: we installed HCL Connections end to end on WAS ND 8.5.5 with Fixpack, and we have currently HCL Connections 6.5CR1 running as a result on WAS ND.

 To upgrade HCL Connections itself from 6.5CR1 to 7.0, we need to do again three things: